 Budget Travel Guides

-Is it possible to travel in Mexico on a budget?
-Learn how much it cost me to backpack in Mexico — along with my favorite travel tips, accommodation, and activities.
+Is it possible to travel Mexico on a budget?
+Learn how much it costs to backpack through Mexico’s Yucatan Peninsula — along with my favorite travel tips, things to do, and more.

 Travel Guide: Mexico (2016)